bcnmy/docs/docs/tutorials/nodejs/batchingTransactions.md

 # Batching Multiple Transactions

-In this guide, we will edit the functionality in the previous section to not only mint a gassless transaction but to showcase batching transactions by minting multiple transactions together.
+In this guide, we will edit the functionality in the previous section to not only mint a gasless transaction but to showcase batching transactions by minting multiple transactions together.

 <details>
   <summary> Click to view code from previous section </summary>